ChrstphrHll/npc_gen/students/Ezekius Chalsarda.md

 year: 6
 guild: Burk
 partyID: 29
+tags:
+- Halfling
+- Wizard
+- Diplomacy
+- 6th
+- Burk
 ---
 # Ezekius Chalsarda
 ---
 ### Description
 - 6th year Halfling Wizard in Burk
-- wavy dark red hair that's loose around the shoulders, Blue eyes, and Light skin
+- wavy dark red hair that's loose around the shoulders, Pale Brown eyes, and Light skin
 - Is Magnanimous and Excitable, and has Cunning as their ideal

 ### Organizations